 We all watched in real-time as the COVID-19 pandemic disrupted global supply chains.
 Now to build resilience into these systems, the industry is accelerating its digital transformation.
 In a master’s program, you can glean the latest methods and ideas to address these challenges from faculty conducting cutting-edge research.

 In the Carlson School’s Master of Science in Supply Chain Management program, you’ll study with thought leaders in the field.
-Ranked the number eight best program in the U.S. by QS Business Master’s Rankings (2023), our curriculum:
+Ranked the number five best program among U.S. public universities by QS Business Master’s Rankings (2024), our curriculum: